 Here we explain what is bleed? and why it is important

 As a reprographics company this is one of the more common errors we handle on a daily basis.
 Trying to explain What is bleed? to someone you does not understand is difficult, so it is more than likely we have pointed you in this direction.

 Bleed is a print term that refers to that part of the printing process that goes beyond the edge of the image area before trimming.
 In other words, it is the area to be trimmed off.
 The bleed is the part on each side of a document that gives the printer a small amount of space to account for movement of the paper, and design inconsistencies.
 Images, artwork and background colors can extend into this area.
 After trimming, it ensures that no unprinted edges occur in the final trimmed document.

-There are 3 sizes to any job.
+There are three sizes to most print jobs.

 The image size – this is the finished size of your job.

-Bleed in large format printing
+What is bleed in large format printing?